 Doctors who intend to practice medicine in the state of California are required to be licensed from the Medical Board of California.
 The following guide discusses the timeline and requirements candidates need to fulfill in order to be eligible for the license to practice medicine in the Golden State.

-How Long Does It Take to Become a Doctor in California?
+How Long Does It Take to Become a Doctor in California in 2021?

 To become a doctor in California, you will need a substantial time investment.
 This would involve a 4-year long bachelor’s degree, followed by a 4-year long medical degree.
 Once these educational requirements are met, students will have to complete a residency program, which can last around three to seven years, depending on the selected specialty.
 So roughly speaking, it would take around 12-15 years for aspiring physicians to become a part of this industry and begin practicing.